Schedule

 • DBTuningOptions Returns data from sys.database_automatic_tuning_options for each database

-• LastGoodCheckDB Note: This collection requires SysAdmin permissions
+• LastGoodCheckDB Note: This collection requires Sysadmin permissions

 • Alerts Collect data from msdb..sysalerts